-If you happen to have an iPhone, you will, every once in a while, find yourself needing to restore your device via iTunes to fix software related issues.
-Doing a full restore on your iPhone sometimes brings about unpredictable results that at times are challenging to fix.
-In fact, you will encounter different error messages that need a lot of figuring out for a fix.
+If you happen to have an iPhone, you will occasionally need to restore your device via iTunes to fix software-related issues.
+Performing a full restore on your iPhone sometimes leads to unpredictable results that can be challenging to resolve.
+In fact, you will encounter various error messages that require significant effort to determine a solution.

-Among these error messages, the “This iPhone could not be restored due to an unknown error (-1)” error is probably one of the hardest to fix because this error is said to be caused by hardware issues on your iPhone.
+Among these error messages, the “This iPhone could not be restored due to an unknown error (-1)” error is probably one of the most difficult to fix because this error is said to be caused by hardware issues on your iPhone.

-Specifically, this error is somewhat related to a corrupted baseband chip and it usually comes up towards the end of the restore process when iTunes is updating the baseband of your iPhone.
-We have listed several steps below on how to fix this error but you have to check first if the error on your iPhone is caused by a hardware issue.
+Specifically, this error is somewhat related to a corrupted baseband chip and typically appears towards the end of the restore process when iTunes is updating the baseband of your iPhone.
+We have listed several steps below on how to fix this error, but you must first check if the error on your iPhone is caused by a hardware issue.

 To check, simply look for the IMEI of your iPhone.
-Do this by opening the Phone app.
-Tap the Keypad and enter *#06#.
+To do this, open the Phone app, tap the Keypad, and enter *#06#.
 Alternatively, you can go to Settings > General > About and look for the IMEI.

-If the IMEI is present on your phone, it means that your iPhone is safe and it has no baseband or hardware issues.
-If the IMEI field is blank, your iPhone has hardware issues and you are better off bringing it to an Apple Store for repair.
+If the IMEI is present on your phone, it means that your iPhone is safe and has no baseband or hardware issues.
+If the IMEI field is blank, your iPhone has hardware issues, and you are better off bringing it to an Apple Store for repair.

-Step 1: Ensure that the security software and settings of your computer are not blocking the Apple update server from communicating with your device.
+Step 1: Ensure that your computer’s security software and settings are not blocking the Apple update server from communicating with your device.